alastaircoote/resize-image-loader/README.md

 # resize-image-loader

-**Images account for 58%[1][image-stats] of the page.
+**Images account for 58%<sup>[1][image-stats]</sup> of web pages.
 Hyper optimize your images to have massive improvement page load times.**

-Create responsive images with webpack.
-Load the most effectent image for the user's device.
-Improve page load times and reduce the cost for the user[2][cost-site].
+Creates responsive images with webpack and [gm](http://aheckmann.github.io/gm/) so only the most effecient image is downloaded for the user's device.
+This will improve page load times and time to first render while reducing the cost for the user<sup>[2][cost-site]</sup>.

-> Creates responsive images with [gm](http://aheckmann.github.io/gm/)

-* To minify images use the [webpack-image-loader]()

 ## Basic Usage